1. Do you take health insurance?

 7. How long does therapy usually last?

 That depends on the individual and the severity of what they are working through.
 I’ve seen people for 3 sessions and I’ve seen them for 3 years.
-It just depends on the depth or severity of what we are trying to resolve.
+It depends on the depth or severity of what we are trying to resolve.

 8. Do you prescribe medication?